evanwill/refine-lessons/openrefine-urls.md

 The JSON response contains different metrics, but it will be obvious that the APIs disagree on many of the sentiment *labels*.
 These are simple free APIs for demonstration purposes, but it is important to critically investigate services to more fully understand the potential of the metrics.

 Both APIs use a [naive bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) to categorize text input.
-These models must be trained on pre-labeled data and will be most accurate on similar text.
+These models must be trained on pre-labeled data and will be most accurate on similar content.
 Text Processing is trained on twitter and movie reviews[^1], and Sentiment Tool on IMDb movie reviews[^2].
-Thus both are optimized for small bits of modern English language similar to a review, with a limited bag of words used to determine the sentiment probabilities.
+Thus both are optimized for small chunks of modern English language similar to a review, with a limited bag of words used to determine the sentiment probabilities.

+Archaic words and phrases contribute significantly to the sonnets' sentiment, yet are unlikely to be given any weight in these models since they are not present in the training data.
-Neither is likely to produce quality results for the sonnets filled with archaic words and phrases.
+While comparing the metrics is fascinating, neither is likely to produce quality results for this data set.

-[^1]: Jacob Perkins, "Sentiment Analysis with Python NLTK Text Classification", [http://text-processing.com/demo/sentiment/](http://text-processing.com/demo/sentiment/).
-[^2]: Vivek Narayanan, Ishan Arora, and Arjun Bhatia, "Fast and accurate sentiment classification using an enhanced Naive Bayes model", 2013, [arXiv:1305.6143](https://arxiv.org/abs/1305.6143).

 Accessing data and services on the web opens new possibilities and efficiencies for humanities research.
 We should always be asking questions about these aggregations and algorithms, thinking critically about the metrics they are capable of producing.
 This is not a new technical skill, but an application of the historian's traditional expertise, not unlike interrogating physical primary materials to unravel bias and read between the lines.
 Humanities scholars routinely synthesize and evaluate convoluted sources to reveal important narratives, and must carry that skill into digital realm.

-OpenRefine provides a flexible, pragmatic tool that when combined with domain knowledge extends research capabilities and makes many routine tasks more efficient.
-It's unique ability to interactively wrangle data from raw aggregation to analysis supports exploratory research and the formation of new arguments.
+With it's unique ability to interactively wrangle data from raw aggregation to analysis, Refine supports exploratory research and a wonderfully fluid and playful approach to data.
+OpenRefine is a flexible, pragmatic tool that simplifies routine tasks and, when combined with domain knowledge, extends research capabilities.

+[^huynh]: David Huynh, "Google Refine", Computer-Assisted Reporting Conference 2011, [http://web.archive.org/web/20150528125345/http://davidhuynh.net/spaces/nicar2011/tutorial.pdf](http://web.archive.org/web/20150528125345/http://davidhuynh.net/spaces/nicar2011/tutorial.pdf).
+[^1]: Jacob Perkins, "Sentiment Analysis with Python NLTK Text Classification", [http://text-processing.com/demo/sentiment/](http://text-processing.com/demo/sentiment/).
+[^2]: Vivek Narayanan, Ishan Arora, and Arjun Bhatia, "Fast and accurate sentiment classification using an enhanced Naive Bayes model", 2013, [arXiv:1305.6143](https://arxiv.org/abs/1305.6143).